Sunday, 26 October 2025

 What is the best book you've ever read and why?
 Or.. how about the worst book you feel you wasted time reading?

 Apart from the bible?
 Hmm.
-I really enjoyed the Lord of the Rings about ten years before it got a cult following and was made into movies.
+I really enjoyed the Lord of the Rings about ten years before it gained a cult following and was made into movies.
 I can't think of any books I particularly wasted time reading, oh hang on, what about Crime and Punishment.
 That was pretty awful, it took me about 10 years to read.
 But it wasn't really time wasted as it put me to sleep it was so boring 😕 and I only read it when there was nothing else on hand.

 1. That's it for this week,